-Dining Hall: Turn in Dietary Needs Form - Receive meal shift, seating assignments and orientation.
-Please go over your Dietary Needs Form and alert the Dining Hall steward of any severe food allergies.
+Dining Hall: Receive meal shift, seating assignments and waiter orientation.
+Please go over your Dietary Needs Form and alert the Dining Hall Steward of any severe food allergies or last minute changes to your submitted document.

 Campsite: After checking in at the peninsula, head to your Campsite with your Troop Guide.
 It is highly recommended that you change into swimsuits at this time.